fluidself/fluidself.org/_books/biographies/trip.md

 **ALIENATION** Instead of a glum, demoralizing, indirectly satisfying sensation, alienation now seemed once again action-oriented and hope-filled and analysis-demanding.
 It indicated something about my relationship with society.
 In “The World and Its Double” (1993), when his children were fifteen and twelve, McKenna said: The reason we feel alienated is because the society is infantile, trivial, and stupid.
 So the cost of sanity in this society is a certain level of alienation.
 I grapple with this because I’m a parent.
 And I think anybody who has children, you come to this realization, you know—what’ll it be?
 Alienated, cynical intellectual?
 Or slack-jawed, half-wit consumer of the horseshit being handed down from on high?
 There is not much choice in there, you see.
 And we all want our children to be well-adjusted; unfortunately, there’s nothing to be well-adjusted to.

-<blockquote>The world which we perceive is a tiny fraction of the world which we can perceive, which is a tiny fraction of the perceivable world.
+> The world which we perceive is a tiny fraction of the world which we can perceive, which is a tiny fraction of the perceivable world.
-<cite>—TERENCE MCKENNA, 1987, Los Angeles</cite></blockquote>
+> &mdash;TERENCE MCKENNA, 1987, Los Angeles

 **PSILOCYBIN**